-The start of this process involves the HSCP Board approving annually identified strategic improvement or transformational change actions which are required to support the delivery of the Strategic Plan.
-These actions are presented in the Annual Delivery Plan which is costed, prioritised and impact assessed.
+Each year, the HSCP Board will identify the actions required to support delivery of the Strategic Plan, and these are presented in the Annual Delivery Plan which is costed, prioritised and impact assessed.
 Progress towards delivery of each Annual Delivery Plan, and the overarching Strategic Plan, is reported in our Annual Performance Report.
 Additionally, quarterly performance reports are provided to the HSCP Board and subsequently to the Council and Health Board.
 More details on this approach to measuring success is described later in this plan (see section 12).

-Strategic Plan on a Page
+3 Strategic Plan on a Page